brlin-tw/apt-reinstall-all-packages/README.md

     /path/to/apt-reinstall-all-packages-X.Y.Z/apt-reinstall-all-packages _subset packages_...
     ```

-   The _subset packages_ program parameters are only needed if you prefer to only re-install these subset packages, if omitted all non-excluded packages are re-installed.
+   The _subset packages_ command-line arguments are only needed if you prefer to only re-install these subset packages, if omitted all non-excluded packages are re-installed.

 ### Environment variables that can customize the utility's behaviors